Franco Peccenini

-Franco Peccenini (born 16 August 1953 in Palestrina) is a retired Italian professional football player.
+Franco Peccenini (born 16 August 1953 in Palestrina) is an Italian former professional football player.

 Born in Palestrina, Peccenini began playing football with Roma.
 He made his Serie A debut against Varese on 12 March 1972.
 He played 12 seasons (192 games) in the Serie A for A.S.
 Roma and F.C.
 Catanzaro.
 He was the pillar of Roma's defence, together with Francesco Rocca for 8 seasons in the 1970s.